tidev/titanium-docs/docs/api/titanium/filesystem/file.md

 ## Overview

-Use the [getFile](Titanium.Filesystem.getFile) method to get a handle to a `File` object, which represents a given path.
+Use the <Titanium.Filesystem.getFile> method to get a handle to a `File` object, which represents a given path.
 There does not need to be an existing file or directory does not need to exist before `getFile` is called.
 If the file doesn't exist, and the file path identifies a file in a writable directory, writing to the file creates the file implicitly.

-See [Titanium.Filesystem](Titanium.Filesystem) for constants identifying commonly-used device directories.
+See <Titanium.Filesystem> for constants identifying commonly-used device directories.

 Use the [exists](Titanium.Filesystem.File.exists) method to test whether the file exists.